lvalnegri/workshops-setup_cloud_analytics_machine/README.md

       GRANT SELECT ON *.* TO 'shiny'@'%';
       FLUSH PRIVILEGES;
       ~~~
       Notice that it is really necessary for the *shiny* user to have both the *localhost* and the *%* statements to be able to connect from *anywhere* as *shiny*.
-Moreover, if it is known beforehand the exact IP address of the machineip where the shiny user is going to query from, then that IPip should be included in the above statements, instead of the percent sign.
+Moreover, if it is known beforehand the exact IP address of the machine where the shiny user is going to query from, then that IP should be included in the above statements, instead of the percent sign.

     In a similar way, it is possible to create additional *personal* users.
 See [here](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html) for a list of all possible specifications for the privileges.